 Underground settling devices are highly suitable for ultra-urban settings because they require a small (underground) footprint and settled materials are stored out of sight prior to removal.
 Above ground settling devices, including forebays, are suitable for ultra-urban applications if adequate space is available and forebay aesthetics are acceptable.
 Routine removal of trash and accumulated debris are a common factor for all pretreatment devices.

-If designed properly, this practice meets the intent as pretreatment for an infiltration or filtration system in section III.D.1.d of the construction stormwater permit.
+If designed properly, this practice meets the intent as pretreatment for an infiltration or filtration system in the Construction stormwater permit.

 The advantages and limitations of settling devices with regard to the pollutant removal capabilities, cost, ease of construction and maintenance, space and other design considerations and compatibility are presented below.

 Underground structures with surface manholes provide access for maintenance staff to inspect sediment and debris accumulations, and with the proper equipment such as a vacuum truck, maintenance is relatively easy and inexpensive.
 These devices often allow easy placement within the existing stormwater infrastructure in many situations.
 Underground devices are space efficient and out of sight which allows for use in areas where there is little or no surface area for installation of a pretreatment practice.
 Because accumulated sediment and debris are stored underground and out of public sight, these devices are also beneficial in areas with strict aesthetic requirements.